01binary/zeroweb/src/articles/inverse-kinematics.md

 + The `A` or *Approach* unit vector with components `ax`, `ay`, `az` is the local *right* direction, thus rotation around this axis is equivalent to *pitch*.
 + The `P` or *Position* vector with components `px`, `py`, `pz` describes the *position* of the end-effector on `X`, `Y`, `Z` axis in world space.

-To visualize any of these unit vectors in Blender, execute the following in *Blender Python Console*:
+To visualize any of these unit vectors by using the [Blender Math Vis Console](https://docs.blender.org/manual/en/latest/addons/3d_view/math_vis_console.html):

 ```
+% Draw a line from first to second point
 line = [Vector((0, 0, 0)), Vector((x, y, z))]

+% Erase a line
+line = 0
 ```

 ## types of ik solutions

 There are several ways to solve inverse kinematics problems: